CUBRID/cubrid-manual/en/api/php.rst

 In this section, we will introduce three ways of building CUBRID PHP driver for Windows.

-If you have no idea of which version you choose, read the following contents first.
+If you have no idea which version you choose, read the following contents first.

 *   If you are using PHP with Apache 1 or Apache 2, you should use the VC6 versions of PHP.
 *   If you are using PHP with IIS, you should use the VC9 versions of PHP.